 Silver Muse is simply divine.
 My Silver Muse review explains what makes this ultra-luxury cruise ship so good.
 I detail each of the restaurants and I reveal the beautiful suites.
 Also, I preview the entertainment options, plus there are exclusive video tours so you can see what Silver Muse is really like.
 Simply click on the tabs above to view each section of this review.

-Silver Muse review
+Detailed Silver Muse review

 Silver Muse takes ultra-luxury cruising to new heights.
 There are more restaurants, bigger suites and even more luxurious amenities than ever before.
 This luxury cruise review explains it all.

 Silver Muse debuted in April 2017 and is the ninth ship in the ultra-luxury Silversea fleet.
 In fact she was the first in a new more spacious class of cruise ship.
 Silver Muse has room for 596 guests which is 56% more than Silver Whisper and Silver Shadow, but about the same as Silver Spirit.